u32luke/cashu-mint-docs/docs/02-Lightning/lightning.md

 These are all things that apply to Lightning nodes, with or without ecash.
 You should be aware of these things whenever you run a Lightning node.
 This will help to assume your setup is safe and you have enough experience keeping your node happy and alive.

-*Note* : Best practice to run teh lightning node on a separate server from the mint.
+*Note* : Best practice is to run the lightning node on a separate server from the mint.

 ## Other Custodial Backends
 Mints also work with custodial backends.
 This is great for getting started quickly, to experiment or to run a mint for a temporary event, such as a conference.
 Supported custodial back-ends may include a Strike or Blink account, or use of an LNbits wallet of your choice to hook it up to a  mint.